 COVID-19 can be prevented through vaccination and other preventive measures, such as wearing a mask, physical distancing and washing your hands.
 Nevertheless, it remains one of the top health challenges facing baby boomers.
 Read our list for a closer look.

 According to the Centers for Disease Control and Prevention (CDC), the number of adults with diabetes has more than tripled in the last 20 years.
 This coincides with the aging of the US population and an increase in obesity rates.
 Obesity is one of the leading risk factors for diabetes.

 Diabetes increases the risk of serious health problems, such as high blood pressure, vision loss, kidney disease, nerve damage, foot problems, amputation and cardiovascular disease.

-With lifestyle changes and proper medical care, diabetes and its associated risks can be managed.
+With lifestyle changes and proper medical care, diabetes and its associated risks can be prevented, delayed and managed.